kristoff-it/kristoff.it/content/blog/good-open-source/index.md

 ## Conclusion

-While self-reliance is an obvious way to never be disappointed by somebody else's behavior, a fully autarchic programmer is limited in what they can achieve.
+While self-reliance is an effective way to never be disappointed by somebody else's behavior, a fully autarchic programmer is limited in what they can achieve.
 As disappointing as human beings often are, collaboration is a catalyst for much greater achievements, especially when competent professionals learn to work together.

 Open Source is ultimately a tool to keep freely-available software digestible for big tech companies, but it has the side-effect of granting the same benefits to the rest of us.
 Use Open Source software and know that nobody will be able to rugpull you thanks to a unilateral EULA update.
 In other words, referring back to Ryan's post: Open Source is a form of ownership.